-Figure 11 plots average recognition rate in different attack distances with two user-to-device spacing configurations.
+Figure 12 plots the average recognition rate in different attack distances with two user-to-device spacing configurations.
 It can be seen that when the spacing between the user and device is 20cm and attack distance is beyond 1.5m, the recognition rate drops to zero.
 Normally, 20cm is a comfortable spacing when people talk to a phone and it is easy to keep a distance of 1.5m away from other people.

-D. Impact of DSP Attacks
+8.4 Impact of DSP Attacks

 In this experiment, we take the same setting as in the above experiment.
 Especially, we conduct the FastICA and DUET algorithms to separate the jamming noise and user voice and then ask attacker to recognize the output of both algorithms.
+Since the resolution of the phone recording is better, only the experimental results of phone recording are shown here.